 Promotes Agility and Efficiency

-ERP solutions play a critical role in automating much of an ecommerce platform’s back-office processes and quickening the pace of order fulfillment and other functions relevant to the highly self-service nature of ecommerce.
+ERP solutions play a critical role in automating much of an ecommerce platform's back-office processes and quickening the pace of order fulfillment and other functions relevant to the highly self-service nature of ecommerce.
 This is especially useful when selling to businesses that often order wholesale or in bulk.
-Sometimes, items can be tailored to specific industries or companies, that orders must be processed accurately and quickly.
+Sometimes, items can be tailored to specific industries or companies, and orders must be processed accurately and quickly.

 With a top-of-the-line ERP system, ecommerce platforms can effectively manage data across all points without being burdened by system slowdowns.
 Beyond processing orders and managing inventory, an efficient ERP solution allows ecommerce sites to be agile enough to handle particular processes like Configure, Price, Quote (CPQ) procedures and return merchandise authorizations (RMAs).
 With this level of agility, ecommerce sites can ensure business continuity and consistent service delivery no matter what situations may arise.